Research Agenda at the ATARI Lab

 - Plan sequences of actions (O1) in novel situations.

-- Leverage learning to offload computaion and continually improve behaviours (O2) while accounting for safety.
+- Leverage learning to offload computation and continually improve behaviours (O2) while accounting for safety.

-- Adapt the behaviour while Interacting with diverse objects and surfaces (O3) reliably and effectively.
+- Adapt behaviour while interacting with diverse objects and surfaces (O3) reliably and effectively.

 To date, no existing framework offers the generality, adaptability, and robustness required for such tasks.
 At ATARI, we develop foundational principles and frameworks to endow robots with these capabilities.
-Using techniques from model-based control and trajectory optimization to imitation learning, reinforcement learning, we aim to harness the strengths of both model-based and data-driven paradigms to advance the frontiers of robotics.
+Drawing on model-based control, trajectory optimisation, task and motion planning, imitation learning, reinforcement learning, and generative modelling, we aim to harness the strengths of both model-based and data-driven paradigms to advance the frontiers of robotics.

 Planning (O1)